 Instructions for AuthorsSubmitting a Manuscript: Submissions to the SIAM Journal on Financial Mathematics (SIFIN) must be in electronic form.
 Hard-copy submissions will not be considered.
 Please enter submissions directly into the Journal Submission & Tracking System at http://sifin.siam.org.
 Authors should submit both the manuscript and a cover letter in PDF format.
 Note: Figures, if any, must be embedded “inline” in the manuscript.

 If you have not used the Journal Submission & Tracking System previously click on "New authors should register for an account."
 Fill out name, address, e-mail and other contact information requested.
 You now have a username and password.
 If you're an author, you can click on the Submit Manuscript link under Author Tasks.
 The manuscript submission process, including uploading your files, is a straightforward trip through 4 screens and should take no longer than a few minutes.
 Instructions for using the Journal Submission & Tracking System are available here.
 If you have any questions, e-mail SIAM directly at firstname.lastname@example.org.

 Submission of a manuscript to SIFIN is representation by the author that the manuscript has not been published or submitted simultaneously for publication elsewhere.
 If the paper appeared in a preliminary form in a conference proceedings, this must be clearly indicated in both your cover letter and in a footnote on the title page of your manuscript.
-If your paper contains material (for example, tables or figures) from another published source, the previously published material must be accompanied by written permission from the copyright holder.
+If your paper contains material (for example, tables or figures) from another source, that material must be accompanied by written permission from the copyright holder.
 Permission is needed in cases of alternations to the original, as well.
 To assist referees unpublished references can also be submitted with an indication of whether they have been accepted for publication.
 Authors can suggest an editor from among those listed on the journal's masthead, but the Editors-in-Chief have the exclusive right to assign papers to members of the editorial board.
 The editors reserve the right to reject any manuscript that does not conform to the journal's standards.